 I knew this kind of thing would happen at some point but it still made my heart sink knowing that someone would want to do that.
 We had a good chat about it and made some plans as to how we could prevent it from happening again and what action would be taken from now on.
 I asked that, rather than the children being punished or simply be told that their behaviour is unkind, they be given a reason why.
 This probably goes against everything I have said in my previous post about not labelling but I felt it an appropriate time to explain to those children and maybe the wider group about what autism is and how people can support and understand Joseph more.
 The National Autistic Society are promoting a Schools Awareness Week and have a great deal of resource to assist schools formulate lesson plans at an age appropriate level.
 It was actually two children who had made the teacher aware of what had happened and I feel lucky that Joseph has such caring friends around him.
 I asked that their parents be informed of their kindness as I believe it is worthy of praise.

 The next day I had a productive chat with the Head and feel that we are working together in order to minimise the chances of this happening again.
 I managed to hold it together until she told me that when his teacher had come to her for advice it had affected him also and he was choked telling her.

-Tonight I was talking to Kev’s children about Joseph’s birthday and the friends we would invite to his party.
+Tonight I was talking to the other half’s children about Joseph’s birthday and the friends we would invite to his party.
 I made the decision to tell them what had happened and about the Schools Awareness Week.
 His son asked to see the website with it all on.
-We chatted about a school friend of theirs with autism and the some of the myths and facts about people with autism.
+We chatted about a school friend of theirs with autism and then some of the myths and facts about people with autism.
 He wanted it all printing up so he could take it to school and then started work on his own presentation which included some powerful statements along with pictures of our family.